Are fats good or bad for strength training?

 “All the unsaturated fats are good to have in your diet and you really need a balance of saturated and unsaturated fats and it’s always best to steer clear of those trans-saturated fats,” advises Manning.

-Byron Manning is a personal trainer at Aquanation with a Bachelor of Food and Nutrition Science at Deakin University and is currently undertaking a Masters of Dietetics at Deakin University.
+Byron Manning is a personal trainer at Aquanation and Aquahub with a Bachelor of Food and Nutrition Science at and Masters of Dietetics at Deakin University.
 Learn more.